SuiteDash

 The custom dashboard builder is Plutio's portal strength.
 You can create multi-page dashboards with interactive charts, metrics, dynamic content per client, and role-based access.
 It goes beyond a project viewer into a reporting interface for clients.

 Plutio does not offer a branded mobile app or PWA.
 Clients access the portal through a mobile browser, which lacks the installed-app perception that SuiteDash provides.
+Plutio does have a standalone mobile app (Plutio Pal) for AI features, but the client portal experience remains browser-based.

 Verdict